zirui-song-18/documentation-website/_field-types/supported-field-types/sparse-vector.md

 For parameter configuration, you can refer to [`Neural Sparse ANN configuration`]({{site.url}}{{site.baseurl}}/vector-search/ai-search/neural-sparse-ann-configuration)
 {: .note }

-For search efficiency and reduce memory consumption, the `sparse_vector` field automatically performs quantization on the token weight.
+To increase search efficiency and reduce memory consumption, the `sparse_vector` field automatically performs quantization on the token weight.
 You can adjust the parameter `quantization_ceiling_search` and `quantization_ceiling_ingest` according to token weight distribution.
 For doc-only queries, we recommend the default value.
-If you're querying only with bi-encoder queries, we recommend setting `quantization_ceiling_search` to `3`.
+If you're querying with bi-encoder mode alone, we recommend setting `quantization_ceiling_search` to `3`.
 {: .note }

 ## Example